whily/notes/xps-ubuntu.md

 ### Maintaineance

 For Dell software, install Dell Command Update, and remove other stuff like (Dell Product Registration, Dell Dock Update, Dell Update).

+Optional install of `Dell Command | Power Manager`.
+For `Battery Settings`, select `Custom`, and then customize (e.g. use the default setting of 50% to 55% if primarily used on AC power).

 ### Configuration change in Windows